SUZUKI MUSIC PROGRAM OF CALIFORNIA - LOS ANGELES BRANCH / SUZUKI MUSIC PROGRAM OF LOS ANGELES

 Pre-Twinklers, Twinklers & early Book One students will progress in technique through early Suzuki and Kaleidoscopes repertoire, and other early childhood musical approaches.

-Bach Class / Michelle Nardone
+Bach Class / Marisa McLeod

 Students in Book One and Early Book Two will expand their capacity in Suzuki repertoire and other types of age/ability-appropriate compositions.
 They will learn the basics of music theory in a fun and engaging way.